eryjus/century-os/JOURNAL.md

 I also have another thought I want to work through...
 NASM vs. GAS.
 One is a dedicated assembler (NASM) while the other is part of the GNU compiler suite and therefore more integrated.
 The problem with GAS is that it uses AT&T syntax -- which I believe leads to bugs.
 I personally prefer the NASM syntax.
 However, if I am recalling properly there is something I have to do when I link...
 Stay tuned on that one, but I will use `nasm`.

 At this point, I am starting to write `lists.cc`.
 I wanted to take a moment to talk about the high-level language I am using.
 I am writing my code largely in C.  However, I am going to make use of several features of the C++ compiler (inline functions as an example).
 My call-out here is that you should expect to be reading Procedure Oriented code.
 This does, however, set up a situation of name mangling with assembly.
 To overcome this, any asm function will also be declared as `extern "C"`.

+Another thought about organization is the number of functions to put into a single file.
+Compiles run much faster with multiple functions in a single file (reducing the number of files to compile).
+However, it is easier to maintain and read/understand the entire system with a single or few functions in each file.
+Also, I believe it will aid portability.
+So I am going to change back to a single function in each file.

+**2018-05-25**

+Today I will continue laying out the basic of the kernel support functions.
+In this case, lists.

+I have decided I will not be using `doxygen` for the kernel (at least not at this point).
+Therefore, I am pulling out all the tags from the migrated code.
+In the meantime, I am also working on thinking through the layout of the source and build system.
+As an example, do I really need to compile asm from an architecture-independent folder and C from an architecture-specific folder?
+Well, I have several things to work out as I lay in this first bit of code.

+So I have finished the lists, changing the entire interface into inline functions.
+At this point, I am going to perform a local interim commit to hold the state.